Integrative Decoding: Improve Factuality via Implicit Self-consistency: Experiments

-\paragraph{Implementation Details} The detailed prompt templates used for different approaches are provided in Appendix \ref{sec:prompt_templates}.
+\paragraph{Implementation Details} The prompt templates used for different approaches are provided in Appendix \ref{sec:prompt_templates}.
+The sampled responses were all obtained via temperature sampling with $T=0.7$ when implementing USC, SR, and ID in the main experiments.
+We implement DoLa using the pre-built functionality available in the Hugging Face Transformers library, configuring the DoLa layers as high.
 For USC, SR, and ID, we searched for the optimal number of sampled responses to integrate from $k = \{1, 4, 8, 12, 16\}$ using the validation sets and employ it for evaluation on the test sets.
 We selected the optimal $k$ according to the \%Truth score on TruthfulQA and the \%Accuracy metric on Biographies.
 Due to high evaluation costs on LongFact, we did not conduct optimal $k$ searching on it.
 We directly set $k=16$ for ID.
-For USC and SR, we set $k=4$ because setting $k$ higher than 4 would exceed the context length limits of many LLMs.
+For USC, FSC and SR, we set $k=4$ because these methods require including all sampled responses in the prompt.
+Since the responses on LongFact is very lengthy, setting $k$ higher than 4 would exceed the context length limits of many LLMs.